 Challenging your brain regularly keeps your cognitive skills sharp and reduces your chance of experiencing memory loss.
 This year, make time to play games that will put your mind to work.
 Puzzles, brain teasers, sudoku and trivia are all great ways of getting your brain working.
 You could even look at investing in some new technology to challenge your brain.
 Check out this article we wrote about different technology options for older Australians: https://letsgetcare.com.au/heres-how-technology-can-help-as-we-age/

-If any of these look like something you would like to give a try in 2021, let us know how you go.
+If any of these look like something you would like to give a try, let us know how you go.
 Otherwise, we wish you a Happy New Year and hope that it brings you health and happiness.
+We hope you’ve enjoyed this post about resolutions for older Australians.
+We’d love to hear yours!